Parrot-Developers/olympe/src/olympe/doc/userguide.rst

 because each example assume that the drone is landed with a fully charged battery.
 Just hit Ctrl+R inside the Sphinx GUI to reset the simulation.

+The full code of each example can be found in the `src/olympe/doc/examples/ <https://github.com/Parrot-Developers/olympe/tree/master/src/olympe/doc/examples>`_ folder.

 Create a simulated drone
 ------------------------